Noel Gallagher: Oasis

 Gallagher began to have drug-induced panic attacks during this period.
 His depression and paranoia inspired the song "Gas Panic!", subsequently included on the 2000 album Standing on the Shoulder of Giants.
 He said he stopped using illicit drugs on 5 June 1998.
 Gallagher stated in 2001, "I liked drugs, I was good at them.
 But I'd had panic attacks for about a year and I stopped because I wanted to.
 After you make the decision, it is quite easy."
 Of the period between 1993 and 1998, Gallagher said, "I can hardly remember a thing."
-In a 2020 interview Gallagher said that once, during that period, he ended up in a hospital in Detroit for an overdose, and that the doctors didn't understand the situation because of their misunderstanding for Gallagher's accent.
+In a 2020 interview Gallagher said that once, during that period, he ended up in a hospital in Detroit for an overdose, and that the doctors did not understand the situation because of their misunderstanding for Gallagher's accent.
 He told about the experience: "You know, imagine having the psychosis and going to a hospital and having to go through a metal detector and someone asking you what's wrong with you?
 And they don't understand the words you're saying because of your accent.
 They're just like, 'Okay, I'm gonna go get someone else.
 Hang on a minute'".